-This band (plus dog) was photographed in 1914, at Burnett’s Face on the Denniston plateau.
-This site was named after James Burnett, who first discovered coal there in 1863.
+This brass band was photographed in 1914 at Burnett’s Face on the Denniston plateau.
+This site was named after James Burnett, who discovered coal there in 1863.
 Many West Coast miners came from the coal-mining centres of northern England, particularly Durham and Northumberland.
-They often brought their traditions with them, such as a Methodist faith, a belief in unionism, and a liking for brass bands.
+They brought their traditions with them, including the Methodist faith, a belief in unionism, and a liking for brass bands.

 Te whakamahi i tēnei tūemi

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.